 Toa Mata LewaEffect MonsterLevel 6 | WIND Warrior | ATK 2200 / DEF 1900

-To Tribute Summon this card face-up, you can Tribute 1 WIND or “Toa Mata” monster in your hand, except “Toa Mata Lewa”.
-Once per turn, if a monster(s) is Special Summoned from the hand, Main Deck, or GY while you control this card: You can target 1 monster on the field; return it to the hand, then, if it was a monster you controlled while on the field, you can return 1 additional monster on the field to the hand.
+To Tribute Summon this card face-up, you can Tribute a WIND or “Toa Mata” monster in your hand, except “Toa Mata Lewa”, instead of a monster you control.
+Once per turn, if a monster(s) is Special Summoned from the hand, Main Deck, and/or GY while you control this card: You can target 1 monster on the field; return it to the hand, then, if it was a monster you controlled, you can return 1 additional monster on the field to the hand.

 Great Kanohi MiruEquip Spell

 If another “Kanohi” card becomes equipped to the equipped monster, destroy this card.
 If the equipped monster is a “Toa” or “Makuta” monster, negate any effect activated by your opponent that targeted it.
 If this card is sent to the GY: You can banish 1 monster from your GY; add 1 “Toa Mata Lewa” from your Deck to your hand.
 You can only use this effect of “Great Kanohi Miru” once per turn.